nirmithrai/ARC/Notes/Level 0 - Quantum Computing.md

 What are the exams?
 What is the end goal?

+1. Recommended Background
-1. Foundational course
+2. Foundational course
-2. Hardware Rookie
+3. Hardware Rookie
-3. Algorithm explorer
+4. Algorithm explorer
-4. Variational Warrior (idk what this means either)
+5. Variational Warrior (idk what this means either)
-5. Error-Correction Adept
+6. Error-Correction Adept
-6. Contributor/Mastery
+7. Contributor/Mastery

 # Do's and Don'ts?